Skip to main content

 • Delete emails — Permanently remove messages from a mailbox when they are no longer needed.

-• Mark as read — Mark messages as read after the assignment has processed them to keep an inbox tidy.
+• Mark as read — Mark messages as read after the agent has processed them to keep an inbox tidy.

 • Mark as unread — Reset a message to unread so it stays visible as a pending item.

-• List folders — Retrieve the full folder hierarchy in a mailbox, including nested subfolders, so the assignment can locate and navigate any folder by name or path.
+• List folders — Retrieve the full folder hierarchy in a mailbox, including nested subfolders, so the agent can locate and navigate any folder by name or path.

 • Manage folders — Rename or delete folders to reorganize a mailbox structure as part of an automated workflow.

-• Email triggers — Start a Job automatically on email received or sent events.
+• Email triggers — Start a Run automatically on email received or sent events.
 See Triggers for event types and filter options.

 • Dual account support — Works with both personal Microsoft accounts and work accounts through Microsoft 365.